shalininegi/quindar-platform/intro.md

 ```htlml
 <script src="app/quindar-styles.min.css"></script>
 ```
-(Note: since there are two chunks of .js file calls, we have two different minified files quindar-scripts.min.js and quindar-scripts2.min.js.
-It also should be noted the second chunk of .js file calls has a .css file call in the middle, so one sets of "build-/build" should be placed on either side of the .css file call which can be left alone.Furthermore, the call to Roboto should not be concatenated and should be left alone.)
+(Note: sometimes .js or .css files are called in groups split up by other code.
+Each of these chunks should have its own set of "build" tags, otherwis processhtml will remove all code between the chunks when running.
+It shold also be noted that .js and .css cannot be processed in the same group and if one appears in the others' group of script calls, it effectively splits that group into two separate groups.)

 Everything is ready to go.
 Make sure you have built app by running ./buildme.sh, then try your first grunt call:
 ```